Estimated reading time: 6 minutes

 In the early to mid-2000s, QR codes were thought to be the next big thing in the marketing and business worlds, but their acceptance and utilization depended on the number of people who owned smartphones with built-in QR readers.
 In addition, only a fraction of the population understood QR codes and how to use them.

-Today there are nearly 300 million smartphone users in the United States, and most smartphones are equipped with technology that allows users to scan codes in a matter of seconds.
+Today there are hundreds of million of smartphone users in the United States, and most smartphones are equipped with technology that allows users to scan codes in a matter of seconds.
 The scanning process is easy; you open the camera or QR reader on your smartphone and point it at the code.
 It will highlight a link and take you to the intended destination, such as a web page, menu, or product page.

 How small businesses can use codes.